-TO: Higher Education Committee

-FROM: John L. D'Agati July L. Day

-SUBJECT: Proposed Amendment to Subpart 4-2 of the Rules of the

-Board of Regents and §52.21 of the Regulations of the Commissioner of Education Relating to the Continuous Accreditation Requirement for Educator Preparation
+TO: The Honorable the Members of the Board of Regents Jan L. Da John L. D'Agati FROM: Proposed Amendment to Subpart 4-2 of the Rules of the SUBJECT: Board of Regents and Section 52.21 of the Regulations of the Commissioner of Education Relating to the Continuous Accreditation Requirement for Educator Preparation Providers April 26, 2018 DATE: Jargellin Elia

-fargellu Elia

-Providers

-DATE: January 11, 2018

 AUTHORIZATION(S):